 Apart from being specific, the goal should also help to measure progress.
 This gives employees a more precise working scenario where their actions and outcomes can be measured.
 Measurable goals also help managers to bring the team back on track and create new goals if the results are unexpected and off the mark.

 Some goals may appear ambitious and lofty on paper, but the practical approach is to keep them realistic and attainable.
 Keeping them a little out of reach of employees keeps the team on their toes and ensures they keep testing their potential.

 Goals cannot be set in isolation and must be firmly rooted in the present.
 The business world is constantly evolving, and managers must recognize the need to reinvent constantly.
 This means setting goals that are relevant in the current corporate climate.

 Creating timelines and deadlines is a sure way to keep team members motivated and organized.
 Goals that are time-bound and correspond to milestones are likely to be met.
 Managers should keep sight of any potential roadblocks that might derail the efforts of their team members and cause delays.

 Top six ways to set organizational goals

-Below are six proven strategies for H.R. leaders to consider when defining their own goals for their team members.
+Below are six tested strategies for managers to consider when setting goals for their team members.